kparginos/faxnologs_update/README.md

 <details><summary>How to update the container on a host machine</summary>
 <p>

-1. Before update the container you must download the following file depending on your OS:
+1. Before updating the container you must download the following file depending on your OS:

   >* [FaxNoLogs-Containers-WinSetup.yml for Windows OS](https://github.com/kparginos/faxnologs_wepapp_update/blob/main/FaxNoLogs-Containers-WinSetup.yml)